Where Can I Go?

 - Technical University of Ilmenau, Ilmenau, Germany. - TUI has been recently established as a technical university, a prestigious title in German academic circles.
 However, its roots as a technical seat of learning go back to the early 20th century.
 Located in the former German Democratic Republic, it has quickly enhanced its facilities to meet the demands of the 21st century.
 It is best known for electrical engineering and computer science and engineering, but also has faculties in other engineering disciplines.
 It is located in Ilmenau, a small industrial town nestled among hill and forests in the province of Thuringia, commonly called the green heart of Germany because of its forested hills and valleys.
 It is a small university, with approximately 7,200 students.
 Ilmenau can be reached from Frankfurt by train in approximately three hours.
 All majors are supported.
 Courses are in German, with a small selection in English.

-- FH Gelsenkirchen, Gelsenkirchen, Germany. - FHGE is a largely undergraduate public university in the German Ruhr area, the heavy manufacturing area of Germany.
-It is referred to as University of Applied Science - Gelsenkirchen.
+- Westfalische Hochschule, Gelsenkirchen, Germany. - WHS is a largely undergraduate public university in the German Ruhr area, the heavy manufacturing area of Germany.
+It is referred to as the Westphalian University of Applied Science.
 The university supports most of the engineering disciplines, but is particularly specialized in photo-voltaic technology and renewable energy conversion, such as wind power.
-FHGE has a close relationship with Siemens Energy and may be able to place interested students in internships at the Siemens steam turbine factory in nearby Mulheim.
+WHS has a close relationship with Siemens Energy and may be able to place interested students in internships at the Siemens steam turbine factory in nearby Mulheim.
 Gelsenkirchen can be reached by train from Cologne in about 1 hour.
 Courses are in German, but a few are in English and significant assistance is given to non-German speakers taking courses in German.
+Download the following slide presentation for more information.

 - FH Erfurt, Erfurt, Germany. - FHE is a largely undergraduate university, called University of Applied Sciences.
 It is located near a Siemens generator manufacturing plant, and can place interested students in internships with Siemens.
 FHE is located in Erfurt, a beautiful medieval city that escaped many of the ravages of World War II.
 Erfurt is approximately 2.5 hours from Frankfurt by train, and is quite near Ilmenau and the Technical University of Ilmenau.
 Computer Science, Civil, and Construction Engineering majors are supported.
 Courses are in German.